mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

-While the principle in RFC3935 is explicitly noting that this principle includes a requirement to open basically all our documents and material and to make them accessible over the Internet, it was probably written with mainly having email interactions in mind when talking about participation.
+While the principle in RFC3935 is explicitly noting that this principle includes a requirement to open basically all our documents and material and to make them accessible over the Internet, it was written with mainly having email interactions in mind when talking about participation.
 This document extends this principle to explicitly cover online participation at meetings.
 Particularly in this context, openness should be seen as open and free.